top of page

 AdobeStock_594328067_edited.jpg

-The goal of Moms Under Pressure is to distribute blood pressure cuff kits throughout Southwestern Virginia to pregnant mothers and birthing persons who are diagnosed with preeclampsia, HELLP syndrome, gestational hypertension, or are at risk for those hypertensive disorders.
+The goal of Moms Under Pressure is to distribute blood pressure cuff kits to pregnant persons and birthing persons who are diagnosed with preeclampsia, HELLP syndrome, gestational hypertension, or are at risk for those hypertensive disorders.

 Those who choose to enroll in this free community health intervention program will receive: